RP297/US-Mass-Shootings/README.md

 This is a repository for the EDAV final project.

-The project explores the frequency, casualties and other details of the mass shooting that have occurred in the US between 2018 and 2022.
-The goal is to identify and calculate aggregated statistics surrounding casualties and explore if Covid has led to an increase in the number of mass shooting in the United States.
+The **goal of the project** is to use data and statistics regarding the mass shooting in the United States between 2018 and 2022, to:

+1. Calculate the aggregated metrics to identify trends and patterns of casualties, number of shootings, etc. across different cities and states.

+2. Observe the changes across the different years and explore if the pandemic has had an impact on the number and fatalities of mass shootings.

 *This repo was initially generated from a bookdown template available here: <https://github.com/jtr13/EDAVtemplate>.*